Ricardosgeral/relier/README.md

 To use it properly, it is necessary, first, to ensure that *no pressure* is applied to the sensors (besides the ambient pressure).

 In such conditions, ideally, assuming the factory calibration parameters, the readings from the pressure sensors should indicate null *mbar*.
-However, due to the influence of barometric pressure, temperature, humidity, and others, the most likely is that they are not zero.
+However, due to the influence of barometric pressure, ambient temperature, humidity, and others, the most likely is that they are not zero.

 If you push the *Zero* button at this stage (*ie*, with no external pressure applied),